JetBrains/lets-plot/README_PYTHON.md

 export_svg(p, "p.svg")
 ```

-`export_html` function takes plot specification and filename as parameters and saves dynamic HTML to a file in current working directorty.
+`export_html` function takes plot specification and filename as parameters and saves dynamic HTML to a file in the current
+working directory.
 When viewing this content the internet connection is required.

 `export_html` has one more option - `iframe`.
 If `iframe=True` then `Lets-PLot` will wrap output HTML into `iframe`.